 The next thing to know about New Mexico is that it’s the world capital of hot air balloons.
 And if you’re wondering what to do in Albuquerque in early October, you have your answer.

-Most visitors are very excited to enjoy the views of hundreds of colorful, giant balloons in the clear sky among the beautiful New Mexico desert backdrop.
-For those who want hot air balloon rides of their own, there are no shortages, and they are available year-round.
+Most visitors are excited to enjoy the views of hundreds of colorful, giant balloons in the clear sky among the beautiful New Mexico desert backdrop.
+There are no shortages for those who want hot air balloon rides, and they are available year-round.

 See Related: Best Restaurants in Santa Fe, New Mexico